Prologis Inc. (PLD) Shares Up Despite Recent Market Volatility

 PLD’s Market Performance

-PLD stock saw a decrease of 0.86% in the past week, with a monthly decline of -5.63% and a quarterly a decrease of 2.71%.
-The volatility ratio for the week is 3.21%, and the volatility levels for the last 30 days are 2.86% for Prologis Inc. (PLD).
-The simple moving average for the last 20 days is -3.06% for PLD stock, with a simple moving average of -1.71% for the last 200 days.
+The stock of Prologis Inc. (PLD) has seen a 6.61% increase in the past week, with a 0.12% rise in the past month, and a 9.48% gain in the past quarter.
+The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are at 2.67% for PLD.
+The simple moving average for the last 20 days is 4.26% for PLD stock, with a simple moving average of 4.83% for the last 200 days.

 Analysts’ Opinion of PLD